 Hybrids of lesser white-fronted goose mostly come from Sweden, where lesser white-fronted geese have been farmed and introduced to Northern Sweden.
-In order to protect the original Fennoscandian population of the species, it is justified to capture (to confirm genetic origin) and, where necessary, remove any confirmed or suspected hybrids, colour-ringed or unringed, originating in aviaries.
+In order to protect the original Fennoscandian population of the species, it is justified to capture (to confirm genetic origin) and, where necessary, remove any confirmed or suspected hybrids, colour-ringed or unringed, originating in aviaries or from introduced Swedish populations of lesser white-fronted goose, it is imperative to urgently determine the party that will take action, where necessary, to establish the needs for and chances of removal and, where the conditions are satisfied, to implement removal measures.
+Any measures must be carried out in compliance with the Nature Conservation Act.
 The Finnish working group for Lesser White-fronted Goose keeps close track of the presence of the species in Finland and serves as a species expert body, informing public authorities of the need to launch measures to target individuals meeting the definition of an invasive alien species.